johnkmaxi/johnkmaxi.github.io/README.md

 # johnkmaxi.github.io
-House Prices competition on Kaggle
+Learning to make a webpage on GitHub